CatotronExists/Keno-API/README.md

 API Created by "JGolafshan" - Joshua Golafshan [API](https://github.com/JGolafshan/keno-api)

 Win Data sourced from [Keno Game Guide](https://www.keno.com.au/keno-pdfs/VIC_Game%20Guide.pdf)\
-*Data is sourced from the Victorian version, win amounts may differ in other states.
-In future other states will be added!
-This wont effect jackpots as that data is fetched from the API directly.*
+*Data is sourced from the Victorian version, win amounts are the same across all states (as of now).
+If any win data is wrong, open an issue!.*

 ### Roadmap to v0.4
 - [ ] v0.4 | Databasing EST.(xx/08/2023)
   - [ ] Databasing is Complete [v0.3.d-??]
   - [ ] All game data is saved to a Database [v0.3.d-??]
   - [ ] Setup.py is created [v0.3.d-??]
-  - [ ] Program gets split [v0.3.d-??]\
+  - [x] Program gets split [v0.3.d-1]\
     *At this point the program will be split, A legacy branch will start.
 This branch will have no databasing and is made as an option if you don't wish to setup a database to use this program.
-This will also be the place to get a command line interface, rather than the html UI that will come later.
-It will only be updated if any bugs are discovered*
+This will also be the place to get a command line interface, rather than the html Interface that will come later.
+Legacy will only be updated if any **major** bugs are discovered*
-  - [ ] Terminal Overhaul [v0.3.d-??]
-  - [ ] Final Rewrite and Streamline before split [v0.3.d-??]
+  - [x] Final Rewrite and Streamline before split [v0.3.d-1]
-  - [ ] Addition of other state win lists (if required) [v0.3.d-??]
-  - [ ] Expanded Bet Simulator [v0.3.d-??]
 - [x] v0.3 | Bet Simulator (25/07/2023)\
 *More may be added as development progresses*